sdziallas/comp55/docs/labs/2-JavaIntro.md

 ## STEP 0: Download the zip file from Canvas

-Make sure that you downloaded the zip file from the Lab Assignment Page.
+Make sure that you downloaded the zip file from the Lab Assignment Page on Canvas.
 No need to unzip it,
 just have it in a temporary location.